zuniverse/koa-snipcart-ecommerce-poc/README.md

 If you wish to use it, fork original project instead.
 This will have code and workflow explanations for a POC, but the original code base should be what you want to use for production.

-to run, use the usual :
+Run with the usual :

 - npm init
 - npm install